holayide/Circle6-presentation/src/api.md

 - You send a request to an API URL (called an endpoint)
 - The server processes it
-- You get a response (usually in JSON format)
+- You get a response

 ### Example: